 You can sift through as much external data as you want, but the truth about when the best time to send internal email is in your company, can only be revealed in YOUR data.
 Data is meant to give you insight into what strategies and tactics work best for you, and you should make decisions based on your internal email data.

-Measuring re-opens and engagement on internal emails over timeIf you’re using Bananatag, you can get insight on how specific emails perform using The Activity Distribution graph.
+Measuring re-opens and engagement on internal emails over timeIf you’re using Bananatag for employee email tracking, you can get insight on how specific emails perform using The Activity Distribution graph.
 This report, as shown below with anonymous data, lets the sender see when opens and clicks for a specific email occurred on a timeline:

 The graph above shows an internal email sent on Monday at 2:00 PM.
 The initial spike of opens is at the send time, and with each passing day there is continued (decreasing) engagement until the graph flattens out.